lucasrm25/CBOSS/README.md

 Note that although we consider only categorical variables, this optimizer can be adapted for continuous or mixed inputs spaces.

+## Benchmark Problems

+See [github.com/lucasrm25/Model-Structure-Selection-CBOSS](https://github.com/lucasrm25/Model-Structure-Selection-CBOSS) for the specification of the benchmark problems.

 ## Installation

 To install the package, activate your python environment and run: